JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 Note that you can always select a specific variation using its fully-qualified key (e.g., `resourceWithVariations.v1`)

+You can determine which variation the SDK chose via the ResourceManager's selectedVariation(s) routines.

 ## Runtime interface

 ### JargonResponseBuilder